-Del Rosso holds a PhD in political science from the University of Pennsylvania, an MALD from the Fletcher School of Law and Diplomacy, where he was an Earhart Fellow, a diploma in international studies from the Bologna Center of the Johns Hopkins School of Advanced International Studies, and a BA in English from Tufts University.
+Del Rosso holds a PhD in political science from the University of Pennsylvania, a master of arts in law and diplomacy from the Fletcher School of Law and Diplomacy where he was an Earhart Fellow, a diploma in international studies from the Bologna Center of the Johns Hopkins School of Advanced International Studies, and a BA in English from Tufts University.

-He is a member of the board of the Norwegian Peacebuilding Resource Centre; chairman emeritus of the board of the Baltic-American Partnership Fund (an independent grantmaking foundation established by USAID and the Open Society Foundations); and an associate fellow at the Geneva Centre on Security Policy.
-He is also a member of Human Rights Watch Europe and Central Asia Advisory Committee, the Council on Foreign Relations, International Institute for Strategic Studies, American Political Science Association, and International Studies Association.
+He is a former member of the board of the Norwegian Peacebuilding Resource Centre; chairman emeritus of the board of the Baltic-American Partnership Fund (an independent grantmaking foundation established by USAID and the Open Society Foundations); and an associate fellow at the Geneva Centre on Security Policy.
+He is also a member of Human Rights Watch Europe and Central Asia Advisory Committee, the Council on Foreign Relations, International Institute for Strategic Studies, and International Studies Association.

-Mr. Del Rosso is married to Joy Miller Del Rosso, a senior nutrition advisor at Save the Children, and has two daughters, Tamara and Stephanie, both pursuing careers in the theater arts.
-He is the author of and contributor to various publications on international affairs and public policy, and has taught courses on nationalism and the international system.
+Del Rosso is married to Joy Miller Del Rosso, knowledge leadership and learning director at Alive & Thrive, an international nutrition initiative, and has two daughters, Tamara and Stephanie, both pursuing careers in the theater arts.
+He is the author of and contributor to various publications on international affairs and public policy and teaches courses on nationalism and the international system.

 The Quantum Revolution Rolls on, and Philanthropy is Falling Behind Read